osgirl/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

+= 1.3.1 - 2018-10-17 =
+* Add - Add SC theme for the APM fields.

 = 1.3 - 2018-10-02 =
-* Add - Started work on REST API integration for payments.
+* Add - Work with REST API payments integration.

 = 1.2 - 2018-09-27 =
 * Add - Support for Refund.